We are available for therapy in-person or virtual sessions. Specialized Counseling. Call or Text Now. Located in Doylestown.

 One of my specialties is Adoption Trauma and Transracial Adoption.
 I am Certified as an Adoption Competency Counselor.

 Nicole has been working with children, teens, and young adults for 24 years.
 Her work spans from working in the Philadelphia School District to private practice in Doylestown, PA.
 Nicole's work with kids is rooted in being authentic and genuine and allowing them the time and space to feel safe and build trust in order to share what is going on in their inner world.
-Nicole's work with children, teens and young adults is for issues with anxiety, depression, trauma, OCD, defiant behavior, school avoidance, self harm, mood disorders and disordered eating
+Nicole's work with children, teens, and young adults is for issues with anxiety, depression, trauma, OCD, oppositional defiant disorder, school avoidance, self-harm, mood disorders, and disordered eating

-Nicole does involve parents in her work in with teens in the form of parent support sessions.
+Nicole does involve parents in her work with teens in the form of parent support sessions.
 Parents become worried and stressed when their children are suffering.
-Nicole can work with parents, if the minor client approved, and support them while remaining HIPPA compliant.
+Nicole can work with parents, if the minor client gives consent, and supports them while remaining HIPPA compliant.
 There are times when a child prefers to not have their therapist work with parents for support.
-In that case another member of the practice can see the parents and Nicole can remain with the minor client.
+In that case, another member of the practice can see the parents and Nicole can remain with the minor client.

-Her style is engaging, casual and a holding space.
+Her style is engaging and casual.
+She creates a nurturing holding space.
 Parents are thrilled with Nicole's ability to reach their child's inner world.

-Sue Claricurzio is a Nationally Certified EFT Practitioner and works with clients of all ages...adults, children and adolescents, to assist the with hands-on tangible techniques, exercises and coping skills to manage their mental health symptoms such as anxiety, depression, phobias, PTSD, Chronic Stress and Test Anxiety.
+Sue Claricurzio is a Certified EFT Practitioner and works with clients of all ages...adults, children, and adolescents, to teach them tangible EFT techniques that they can do at home when they are having a tough time.
+Together they do work on emotional regulation exercises and distress tolerance coping skills to manage their mental health symptoms such as anxiety, depression, phobias, PTSD, Eating Disorders, Body Dysmorphia, Health Conditions, Chronic Stress, and Test Anxiety.

-Sue can work with you in sessions to talk through what you are going through and utilizes EFT skills and techniques to go directly to the anxiety, fatique, depression, insomnia and lack of self care.
+Sue can work with you in sessions to talk through what you are going through and utilize EFT skills and techniques to go directly to the anxiety, fatigue, depression, insomnia, and lack of self-care.
 You can experience relief in the first session.
 Sue sends you home from the sessions with tools to be able to do the techniques on your own in the comfort of your own home.

-Sue is also a Registered Dietician by formal training.
+Sue is also a Registered Dietician with formal training.
 Sue works with clients on negative body image and disordered eating.
-Sue's approach is holistic and integrative knowing the mind and body are one.
-She believes one thing connects to the other.
-Her approach is to treat the whole system and learn to tune into your body and understand through trial and error what works and what doesn't for each individual.
-She works with clients to heal through mindfulness eating, food, supplements, hydration, sleep, exercise, meditation and stress reduction through EFT.
+Sue's approach is holistic and integrative as she is trained in knowing the mind/body connection and the interconnectedness of the two together.
+As a holistic health coach, her goal is to treat the whole system and help clients learn to tune into their bodies and understand through trial and error what works and what doesn't for each individual.
+She works with clients to heal through mindfulness eating, food, supplements, hydration, sleep, exercise, meditation, and stress reduction through EFT.

-In Art Therapy, she asked for the client to choose the music for their session at the Art Studio and the clients can begin to create on paper and then verbally express their feelings while doing so.
-Maryluz also gives the kids the choice if they want her pup in sessions with them to help them relax.
+In Art Therapy, when children or teens are anxious to begin the process, she will often ask the to bring their music for their session.
+The Art Studio, Cherry Blossoms, is rustic and cozy and a place where clients can begin to create on paper what is in their hearts and souls and in time learn a language to express their feelings verbally.
+Maryluz also gives the kids the choice of bringing their dog into sessions with them to help them relax.
 For her Art Therapy clients, Maryluz often works with the client in addition to a therapist and other team members.
 She is a team player and very passionate about understanding her clients through their expression of art.

 You will find Maryluz works of Art on the walls throughout our building.

-Dr. Jennifer Irvin, Psy.D. specializes n adolescent therapy with teens and parents to help navigate the tumultuous adolescent years..
-Jen has vast experience in inpatient, intensive outpatient, and private practice settings.
-Her style is interactive and she creates a warm environment for adolescents to feel safe enough to open up and speak about issues that are difficult to talk about.
-She works in adolescent therapy with anxiety, derpession, sexual assault, self harm, body dysmorphia, self esteem issues and family conflict.
-In addition, she provides Parent Support to parents to learn ways to better communicate with their child and walk along side them at the challenging developmental stage of adolescence.
-Jen is certified in CBT therapy and uses that along DBT and talk therapy to explore and work through difficult feelings and the triggers that come up in school, dating relationships and with parents and siblings.
-Jen is open to collaborating with family doctors, pediatricians, guidance counselors and psychiatrist with HIPPA consent.
-Jen dives into the deeper issues that lie under the painful emotions such as anger and depression.
+Dr. Jennifer Irvin, Psy.D. specializes in adolescent and adult therapy.
+With her teen clients she also does parent support to help navigate the tumultuous adolescent year between parents and teens.
+Her style is interactive and she creates a warm environment for her clients to feel safe enough to open up and speak about issues that are difficult to talk about.
+She works with teens and women with anxiety, depression, sexual assault, self-harm, body dysmorphia, self-esteem issues and family conflict, and ADHD.
+In addition, she provides Parent Support to parents to learn ways to better communicate with their children and walk alongside them at the challenging developmental stage of adolescence.

-Luke is a Certified Life Coach and working on his psychology degree at Temple University.
-Luke works with children, adolescents and young adults.
-Luke works with kids with ADHD, Gaming Addiction, Teens dealing with their parents Divorce, Anger Management Issues, Family Conflict, Depression, and Anxiety, and ODD.
+Luke is a Certified Life Coach and is working on his psychology degree at Temple University.
+Luke begins his graduate work in the Fall of 2023.
+He works with children, adolescents, and young adults.
+He works with kids with ADHD, Gaming Addiction, Teens dealing with their parent's Divorce, Anger Management Issues, Family Conflict, Depression, Anxiety, and Oppositional Defiant Disorder.
 He also works with kids who are in the midst of breakups in their teen romantic relationships as this can often wreak havoc in all other areas of their lives.
+One's reaction and feelings after a breakup can often include some of the trauma or hurt from past family relationships.
+When kids are obsessing about a breakup, they can sort through with Luke what is about the present and the actual breakup and what is being thrown in from their past and making the grieving process complicated.

-Luke works with clients through talk therapy and he and the client begin the journey to understanding what feelings lie beneath the symptoms.
+Luke works with clients by talking about their feelings while he and the client begin the journey to understanding what feelings lie beneath the symptoms.
 This is a difficult process and kids need time to begin to open up and make progress.
-Our practice offers parent support, with another therapist in the practice, to parents while their children are doing this work.
-Family therapy is also available with another therapist in the practice if there is conflict in the family..
+Our practice offers parent support with another therapist in the practice while their children are doing this work.
+Family therapy is also available with another therapist in the practice if there is conflict in the family.

 Luke's approach is personal and relaxed, he has a way of helping kids feel comfortable opening up to him.

-Laura is a Certified Life Coach and will be pursuing her Masters Degree in Counseling Psychology in Fall.
+Laura is a Certified Life Coach and will be pursuing her Master's Degree in Counseling Psychology in Fall.
 Laura is CBT Certified and is trained in DBT therapy.
-Laura works with children, adolescents and young adults who are seeking evidence based treatment to learn skills and techniques to deal with their anxiety or other issues. .
+Laura works with children, adolescents, and young adults who are seeking evidence-based treatment to learn skills and techniques to deal with their anxiety or other issues.
 Her specialty, amongst other mental health issues, is Grief and Loss.
-Laura works with kids who have experienced the loss of a close family member such a parent or sibling.
+Laura works with kids who have experienced the loss of a close family member such as a parent or sibling.
 Laura also works with kids who have a family member who is suffering from a chronic or terminal illness.
-Laura has a particular interest in working with kids who have a family member suffering with ALS or MS.
+Laura has a particular interest in working with kids who have a family member suffering from ALS or MS.

 Another area of interest for Laura is working with young women who are currently in or healing from relationships with Narcissists and the pain and struggle of narcissistic abuse.

 Reilly Brady is a Certified Life Coach.
-She has a degree in Behavioral Health and Addictions Counseling from Drexel University and is pursuing her Masters Degree in Art Therapy.
-Reilly works with children, adolescents and young adults who are struggling with anxiety, addictions to alcohol and pot, depression, self esteem issues, body image issues, disordered eating, and social anxiety.
+She has a degree in Behavioral Health and Addictions Counseling from Drexel University and is pursuing her Master's Degree in Art Therapy.
+Reilly works with children, adolescents, and young adults who are struggling with anxiety, addictions to alcohol and pot, depression, self-esteem issues, body image issues, disordered eating, and social anxiety.
 Kids struggling with social anxiety often have a hard time going to school each day, they may experience stomach aches or nausea.
-Reilly’s approach with kids focusses on talk therapy and art therapy to help them express their feelings on paper.
+Reilly’s approach with kids focuses on talk therapy and art therapy to help them express their feelings on paper.

 Reilly helps kids who are coming to terms with sexual and gender identity issues.
-Some kids have a very difficult time talking with their family about their sexual identity.
+Some kids have a very difficult time talking with their families about their sexual identity.
 When parents are not accepting of a client who is coming out, Reilly can help her client understand that it may take time for parents to accept their new gender identity.
+They also explore the feelings of rejection and hurt when family members are not quite ready to accept what their client is presenting.
 Reilly also may refer the teen and parent to another therapist in the practice for a family therapy session to deal with this issue.

-Reilly is also a Learning Skills Coach to help middle school, high school and college kids organize their schoolwork and student portal, develop a study schedule and proofread papers.
+Reilly is also a Learning Skills Coach to help middle school, high school, and college kids organize their schoolwork and student portal and develop a study schedule and proofread papers.
 She also enjoys helping kids with college essay ideas and will proofread their essays.

-Deirdre Is a teacher by formal training.....she has her passion for teaching, certification in Life Coaching and her love of the outdoors to work with children and teens.
-Deirdre works with children and teens who are struggling with academics and learning skills to deal with daily routines and schedules, self care, getting out into nature and experiencing fresh air and movement, and simply talking about what is in their hearts when they feel no-one will listen.
-Deirdre also does exclusively coaching with teens struggling with self esteem issues, body image issues, and simply kids who are going through a tough time at home.
+Deirdre is a teacher by formal training.....she has a passion for teaching, certification in Life Coaching, and a love of the outdoors to work with children and teens.
+Deirdre works with children and teens who are struggling with academics and learning skills to deal with daily routines and schedules, self-care, getting out into nature and experiencing fresh air and movement, and simply talking about what is in their hearts when they feel no one will listen.
+Deirdre also does exclusively coaching with teens struggling with self-esteem issues, body image issues, and simply kids who are going through a tough time at home.
 If requested, Deirdre's helpers Doyle and Ireland Mae (and a new addition to her clan, Fergus Rene'.) can come along to sessions and add comfort.

 At Welsh Therapy we believe that the best care sometimes means collaborating with others who can assist in providing the most well rounded, and appropriate care possible.
 We have a group of providers that we will invite into our cases when a more specialized, or intensive approach is needed, in addition to the counseling services we provide.